Dr. Al Koller, President

 Awards and Recognitions:

-Dr. Koller is the Founding Chair of the Brevard Nature Alliance; Founder and past Director of the Business Education Support Board, Inc.; Past Board Chair and Director of the Titusville Area Chamber of Commerce; past member of the Jess Parrish Medical Foundation Board of Directors; and past member of Titusville Sunrise Rotary Club where he was twice named Rotarian of the Year.
-His professional affiliations include the National Management Association, where he is credentialed as a Certified Professional Manager; the Brevard Nature Alliance; the Merritt Island Wildlife Association; the National Space Club Florida Committee; the National Space Society; the Brevard County Civilian Military Community Relations Council; and Life Member, Missile, Space and Range Pioneers.
-He is currently serving as a member of the Board of Directors and President of the NASA Alumni League Florida Chapter.
+Dr. Koller is the Founding Chair of the Brevard Nature Alliance; Founder and past Director of the Business Education Support Board, Inc.; Past Board Chair and Director of the Titusville Area Chamber of Commerce; past member of the Jess Parrish Medical Foundation Board of Directors; and a current Board member and webmaster of Titusville Sunrise Rotary Club where he was twice named Rotarian of the Year.
+His professional affiliations include the National Management Association, where he is credentialed as a Certified Professional Manager; the Brevard Nature Alliance; the National Space Club Florida Committee; the National Space Society; the Brevard County Civilian Military Community Relations Council; and Life Member, Missile, Space and Range Pioneers.
+He is currently serving as a life member, webmaster, and the point of contact for contracts and arrangements for the NASA Alumni League Florida Chapter and a Board member of the American Space Museum and Space Walk of Fame Museum.

-His hobbies are fly-fishing, computers, reading, and webmaster for the Titusville Computer Club (TCC), the NASA Alumni League (NAL), and the Canaveral Council of Technical Societies (CCTS).
+His hobbies are fly-fishing, computers, reading, and webmaster for the Titusville Computer Club (TCC), the NASA Alumni League (NAL), the Titusville Sunrise Rotary, the Canaveral Council of Technical Societies (CCTS), and several privately run websites.
 Dr. Koller is a member of St. Gabriel’s Episcopal Church in Titusville where he has served as Treasurer, Junior Warden, Senior Warden, and Lay Reader.

-Al is married to the former Carol Ann Knight of Jacksonville, Fl, and they have three daughters, a son, ten grandchildren. and six great-grandchildren – most of whom are living close by in Florida.
+Al is married to the former Carol Ann Knight of Jacksonville, Fl, and they have three daughters, a son, ten grandchildren. and seven great-grandchildren – many of whom are living close by in Florida.

 Career chronology, publications, and references are available on request.